-Grid’5000 is a scientific instrument distributed in 10 sites (mainly in France) for research in large-scale parallel and distributed systems.
+Grid’5000 is a scientific instrument distributed in 10 sites for research in large-scale parallel and distributed systems.
 It aims at providing a highly reconfigurable, controllable and monitorable experimental platform to its users.

 The University of Luxembourg, and its Granduc cluster are part of Grid’5000.
 Consequently, UL members can ask for an account, and use the 10 other sites of the Grid’5000.